Fuzzy Wuzzy Angels

 Statue in Brisbane commemorating the Kokoda Trail and the Fuzzy Wuzzy Angels.

 New Guineans carrying the body of an American soldier near Buna, 1942.

-"Fuzzy Wuzzy Angels" was the name given by Australian soldiers to Papua New Guinean war carriers who, during World War II, were recruited or forced into service to bring supplies up to the front and carry injured Australian troops down the Kokoda trail during the Kokoda Campaign.
+"Fuzzy Wuzzy Angels" was the name given by Australian soldiers to Papua New Guinean war carriers who, during World War II, were recruited service to bring supplies up to the front and carry injured Australian troops down the Kokoda trail during the Kokoda Campaign.

+Under the Australian military government in New Guinea, many of the Papua New Guinean workers were conscripted into work to support the war effort, forced by Australian soldiers through threat of force or injury, or unfulfilled promises.
+As civilian workers, after the war they were not eligible for a military pension until the 1980s.

 History

 "Fuzzy-Wuzzy" was originally used by British soldiers in the 19th century as a name for Hadendoa warriors on the Red Sea coast of the Sudan, and referred to their elaborate butter-matted hairstyles.

 In 1942, during the Pacific invasion, the Japanese had built up a force of 13,500 in the Gona region of Papua with the intention of invading Port Moresby.
 The key to the offensive was an overland trail across the Owen Stanley Ranges.
 The trail ranged from the small village of Buna on the north coast of Papua and went up the slopes through Gorari and Oivi to Kokoda.
 The trail was approximately 160 km long, folded into a series of ridges, rising higher and to 2100 m and then declining again to 900 m.
 It was covered in thick jungle, short trees and tall trees tangled with vines.

 In June 1942, Australian Major General Basil Morris issued an "Employment of Natives Order", which allowed native Papuans to be recruited as carriers for three years.
 Between August and December that year, around 16,000 Papuans were recruited, often with false promises such as a shorter period of service or a less difficult working condition.
 In some occasions, the Papuans were forced into service.

 On 29 August 1942, the Japanese task force broke through the Australian line forcing the Australians to retreat further back to Templeton's Crossing.
 Eventually, the Australians were forced to retreat to Myola.
 Six hundred and fifty Australians died in the campaign.
 It is speculated that this number would have been much larger without the Papuans' service.
 As one Australian digger has noted: